marijnvdwekken/HydroSim/docs/openplc.md

 The ladder logic program performs the following tasks:
 1. Reads the pump speed from ScadaLTS.
 2. Writes the pump speed to `%QW1000` for EPANET simulation.
-3. This turns the pump on and makes the water flow through
+3. This turns the pump on and makes the water flow through.

 ## Upload ST file to openplc program
-1. Export the Ladder logic
+1. Export the Ladder logic.
--  Save it as an NameOfProgram.ST
+-  Save it as an NameOfProgram.ST.
    ![image](https://github.com/user-attachments/assets/fbb6ffa1-ad0d-471b-9e1d-2ff7a7eec240)

-2. Then open the running Openplc
+2. Then open the running Openplc and upload Program.
  ![Openplc_Program](https://github.com/user-attachments/assets/1568d343-1398-47ff-90f6-0d79c6cff920)